pchj/ModelEarth-RealityStream/path.md

 **Example factor file name:** input-industries-CountiesNaics4.csv

+The factor datasets will be merged with 2-column target-datasets.
+Sample for both will reside within input folders: bees, blinks, trees, jobs, industries

-The industry factors datasets will be merged with 2-column target-datasets within input folders for bees, trees and the industries folder itself.
-All will be usable with multiple models by using these 3 parameter for loading:
+The input datasets will be sent to multiple models by using these parameters:

 	python input-industries.py [factor-dataset] [target-dataset] [models]

 The parameters will be both shorthand ("bees") and paths ("input/bees/targets").

-Use all models could be: "all", the equivalent to "svc,rfc,lr,rbf,location-forest" The default model might be Random Bits Forest "rbf" when blank.
+Setting models to "all" could be the equivalent to "svc,rfc,lr,rbf,location-forest" The default model value might be "rbf" (Random Bits Forest) when blank.

 **Parameter rules:**
 If a slash / is in a parameter, treat it as a path.